michelderu/wikipedia-pulsar-astra/README.md

 A lot of people are struggling to make the leap from RAG prototyping to production hardened RAG pipelines.
 Streaming solves that.
 > Streaming provides a no-more-sleepness-nights fire-and-forget way of updating your data.

 It provides guarantees for delivery with just 2 lines of code.
-Additionally, it fully decouples apps and backbones which still keep working if on or the other is temporarily unavailable.
+Additionally, it fully decouples apps and backbones which still keep working if one or the other is temporarily unavailable.

 ## Screenshots
 ![Application Interface](./assets/app-screenshot-1.png)